JulienPeignon/NER-dutch-colonial-archives/README.md

 _Replicating and extending the ideas from [“Unsilencing Colonial Archives via Automated Entity Recognition”](https://arxiv.org/abs/2210.02194) with a custom Transformer architecture._

 ## Overview 📜
-This repository showcases an experimental replication of the approach presented in [“Unsilencing Colonial Archives via Automated Entity Recognition”](https://arxiv.org/abs/2210.02194), using a **self-programmed Transformer** to detect various entities (including named and unnamed persons) in historical VOC (Dutch East India Company) testament texts.
+This repository showcases an experimental replication and extension of the approach presented in [“Unsilencing Colonial Archives via Automated Entity Recognition”](https://arxiv.org/abs/2210.02194), applied to historical VOC (Dutch East India Company) testament texts.

-The original paper proposes a tailor-made annotation typology to tackle challenging archival data, spotlighting how automation can **broaden access** to marginalized voices often left out of conventional archival indexes.
-Here, instead of relying on off-the-shelf models, we’re **rolling our own** Transformer 🛠️.
+The original paper introduces a tailor-made annotation typology to surface both named and unnamed entities—especially marginalized individuals omitted from conventional archival indexes—and evaluates several NER models including a CRF baseline and BERTje + BiLSTM-CRF.

+In this project, we go further by implementing two custom architectures:
+- A **Transformer decoder with CRF head** 🧪
+- A **BERTje + CRF** model 🧠

 ## Project Structure 🗂️